Madamian2424/GPT/README.md

 ### 🐙 Example Agents

-Here are two examples of what you can do with AutoGPT:
+Here are two examples of what you can do:

 1. **Generate Viral Videos from Trending Topics**
    - This agent reads topics on Reddit.